RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

     Goal : What we want to achive by creating a chapter?
     FUTURE : Offline meetups, networking and inviting guests offline.

-## TODOLIST : Formate for chapter Monthly Meetup (Operation Managers & chapter Lead follow)
+## TODOLIST :
+> Formate for chapter Monthly Meetup (Operation Managers & chapter Lead follow)

-- Poll for Meetup Timing
-- Meetup Topic Polls
-- Announcement on Group and Instagram
-- Update1 (on Meetup Day)
-- Update2 on Group(10 Minutes Ago)
-//Announcement on ResetHacker Community (10 Minutes Ago)//

 - Summary and appriciate the guest.
 - Feedback Polls